GET TAX HELP (800) 536-0734

 State Tax Amnesty Programs

 Like the IRS, many states have adopted a cooperative attitude toward taxpayers who make honest mistakes.
-Some states have tax amnesty programs or otherwise eliminate or minimize penalties for taxpayers in arrears who voluntarily come forward.
-If you just straight up forgot to file, or didn’t file because you didn’t have the money, come clean with the proper authorities.
+Some states have tax amnesty programs or otherwise eliminate or minimize penalties for taxpayers who owe and voluntarily come forward.
+If you just forgot to file, or didn’t file because you didn’t have the money, come clean with the proper authorities.
 Often, the state will work with you to develop a payment schedule that you can live with to bring you back into compliance.
+In some cases, you may be eligible for waivers or abatements of penalties and interest for late filing.
+This is more likely if you have a valid reason for filing late, such as a medical emergency or natural disaster.
+Contact your state’s tax agency to inquire about any available relief programs and how to apply for them.

 What Do I Do Now If I Forgot to File State Taxes?

-File your state taxes ASAP.
-If you forget to file your return until a few weeks or even a few months after the deadline, don’t panic.
-There is only the slimmest chance that you will ever face criminal charges.
-But that doesn’t mean that you should dawdle.
+File your state taxes as soon as possible.
+The longer you wait to file your state taxes, the more penalties and interest you may incur.
+Therefore, it’s crucial to file your late return as soon as possible.
 Tax penalties imposed by the state can often rival those of the IRS, including liens and levies against your paycheck and assets or even possible jail time.
 The sooner you file, the quicker you can stop the clock on penalties and interest charges.

 Don’t Assume You’re in the Clear

 Honest taxpayers act as quickly as possible to file their returns after they have realized that they somehow forgot to do so.
-But some may decide that since they have managed to get away with not filing a return or paying taxes that they will continue to flout the law.
+But some may decide that since they have managed to get away with not filing a return or paying taxes that they will continue to defy the law.
 Don’t make that mistake.
-If your state income tax authority concludes that you intentionally evaded paying taxes, you could have the book thrown at you – including time behind bars.
+If your state income tax authority concludes that you intentionally evaded paying taxes, the consequences could be worse than just penalties and interest.
+It could result in criminal charges